 One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.27% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small city, Evergreen does not have a public transit system used by locals to get to and from work.
+Evergreen is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Evergreen citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.56% of adults 25 and older in Evergreen have a college degree.
+In terms of college education, Evergreen is nearly on par with the US average for all cities of 21.84%: 18.56% of adults 25 and older in Evergreen have a bachelor's degree or advanced degree.

 The per capita income in Evergreen in 2022 was $18,684, which is low income relative to Alabama and the nation.
 This equates to an annual income of $74,736 for a family of four.
 However, Evergreen contains both very wealthy and poor people as well.
 Evergreen also has one of the higher rates of people living in poverty in the nation, with 42.11% of its population below the federal poverty line.